A guide to data classification: confidential data vs. sensitive data vs. public information

 For this purpose, we can broadly define sensitive information as anything that can cause harm, embarrassment, inconvenience, or unfairness to an individual or business if it is exposed or gets into the wrong hands.

 Examples of sensitive data

-Sensitive information comes in many forms, but the most common are personally identifiable information (PII), and personal, or nonpublic personal information.
+Sensitive information comes in many forms, but the most common are personally identifiable information (PII), and personal, or non-public personal information.
+We have another post on the site offering a rundown of how different privacy regulations define and protect Personal Data, Personal Information, Personally Identifiable Information and Sensitive information.
 PII can also be used to identify an individual and is protected under both state and federal law.
-In many jurisdictions, it is also carefully monitored and non-compliance punished Examples include names, addresses, Social Security numbers, driver’s licenses, and credit cards.
+In many jurisdictions, it is also carefully monitored and non-compliance punished.
+Examples include names, addresses, Social Security numbers, driver’s licenses, and credit cards.
 Medical information, bank account numbers, or passport numbers are also considered sensitive data.

 PHI is considered sensitive data because it can be used to identify individuals and their medical conditions.
 The unauthorized release of PHI can harm the individuals involved, such as causing them to lose their insurance coverage or suffer discrimination in employment or other areas.
 Therefore, organizations that handle PHI are required to take steps to protect the information from unauthorized access or use.